grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 }
 ```

+So how would this impact our users?
-Instead of setting `grafana.spec.baseImage` you would have to do `grafana.spec.grafanaContainer.baseImage`.
+For example instead of setting `grafana.spec.baseImage` you would have to do `grafana.spec.grafanaContainer.baseImage`.

 Checkout the [grafana_types](002_grafana_types.go) file for a better example.
 Just overwrite `api/integreatly/v1alpha1/grafana_types.go` with this file.

 ### Change in defaults

+Today we have a number of defaults that is a bit strange.
+It would be good change a number of defaults, both on the
+operator it self and the grafana spec to make it as secure as possible out of the box.

 #### Default Security Context

-Today we have a number of defaults that would be good to apply to the operator it self and the grafana deployment
-to make it as secure as possible out of the box.
-One of the problems with this in openshift [SCC](https://docs.openshift.com/container-platform/4.9/authentication/managing-security-context-constraints.html)
+Set better default security contexts on deployments and containers created by the operator.

+Openshift got a special way of managing security context called [SCC](https://docs.openshift.com/container-platform/4.9/authentication/managing-security-context-constraints.html)
 and we have to add some check to see if we are deploying in a openshift environment or not.

-One of the configs we should asspire to is something like this in our container seucirty context.
+The securityContext that we should asspire to is something like this:
-Openshift don't support providing `runAsGroup` and `runAsUser`, `runAsNonRoot`might work since it gets user and group from openshift by default.
+Openshift don't support providing `runAsGroup` and `runAsUser` since it's automatically set per namespace and the numbers provided is random.
+`runAsNonRoot` might work since it gets user and group from openshift by default.

 > These settings should also apply to our plugin initContainer.